Genetics and personalised medicine: where’s the revolution?

 Since then, the claims that we are in the middle of a genetic revolution have come at a steady pace, but the nature of alleged, near-future, healthcare transformation have evolved.
 First it was going to be gene therapy (it didn’t really pan out as planned).
 Then it was highly predictive disease genes (ditto).
-And now the revolution has taken the form of personalized medicine, also known as personalized genetics, personalized genomics or, in accordance with the latest semantic tweak, precision medicine.
+And now the revolution has taken the form of personalised medicine, also known as personalised genetics, personalised genomics or, in accordance with the latest semantic tweak, precision medicine.

-At times it feels like an uncoordinated and desperate scramble to find some kind of “revolutionary” application for a field that has received a great deal of public attention and research funding.
-Alas, as with the past promises of genetically driven paradigm shifts, personalized medicine seems just as unlikely to result in widespread revolutionary changes.
+At times it feels like an uncoordinated and desperate scramble to find some kind of 'revolutionary' application for a field that has received a great deal of public attention and research funding.
+Alas, as with the past promises of genetically driven paradigm shifts, personalised medicine seems just as unlikely to result in widespread revolutionary changes.

 I could go on and on.

 To be fair, there are a few studies that suggest behaviour can be tweaked, but the tiny effect size of these studies is so small and underwhelming that they can hardly be held up as an example of a healthcare 'revolution', especially since the body of evidence suggests otherwise.

 Yes, hype is a natural part of the scientific process.
 It can raise interest in a field and can help to build communities and mobilise needed resources.
 But the hype in this domain has been unrelenting.
 And many have noted that there are potential downsides.
 It has been suggested, for example, that the hype in the biosciences may lead to, among other harms:

 • Unrealistic patient and public expectations;